Absolutely. Half of my video equipment is second-hand and I’ve saved thousands of dollars this way.

 If you don’t plan on moving your equipment around on a regular basis, then some basic studio lights like this will be more than adequate.
 The addition of softboxes will diffuse the light output, which helps eliminate harsh shadows and glares.

-If you plan to shoot in a variety of locations, even without subject or talent, having portable, battery power lights like these is going to be important.
+If you plan to shoot in a variety of locations, even without subject or talent, having portable, battery power lights like these is going to be valuable.

-Additionally, it’s important to have bi-color lights in which you can adjust the color temperature output.
-In layman's terms, you will need cooler or warmer colors in different environments.
+Additionally, it’s important to have adjustable bi-color lights because you will need cooler or warmer colors in different environments.

-Unless you’re shooting your videos handheld, you’ll need to get that camera on a tripod.
+Unless you’re shooting your videos handheld, you’ll need to get a tripod for your camera.

-Again, while there are MANY inexpensive options out there, I generally discourage going with the cheapest option.
+While there are many inexpensive options out there, I generally discourage going with the cheapest option.

 Price aside, you should really take the following into consideration when evaluating tripods: